-There are two types of operation, Self-Reset and Latched.
-If set to Self-Reset, when the input signal transits from OFF = 0 to ON = 1, the output operand will be set to ON = 1 for only one evaluation of the FlexLogicTM equations and then return to OFF = 0.
-If set to Latched, the virtual input sets the state of the output operand to the same state as the most recent received input, ON = 1 or OFF = 0.
+There are two types of operation: Self-Reset and Latched.
+If VIRTUAL INPUT x TYPE is "Self-Reset", when the input signal transits from OFF = 0 to ON = 1, the output operand will be set to ON = 1 for only one evaluation of the FlexLogicTM equations and then return to OFF = 0.
+If set to "Latched", the virtual input sets the state of the output operand to the same state as the most recent received input, ON = 1 or OFF = 0.

-Virtual Input operating mode Self-Reset generates the output operand for a single evaluation of the Flex-LogicTM equations.
-If the operand is to be used anywhere other than internally in a FlexLogicTM equation, it will most probably have to be lengthened in time.
-A FlexLogicTM Timer with a delayed reset can perform this function.
+The "Self-Reset" operating mode generates the output operand for a single evaluation of the FlexLogicTM equations.
+If the operand is to be used anywhere other than internally in a FlexLogicTM equation, it will likely have to be lengthened in time.
+A FlexLogicTM timer with a delayed reset can perform this function.